 Interchange numbering shall be used in signing each freeway interchange exit.
 Interchange exit numbers shall be displayed with each Advance Guide sign, Exit Direction sign, and Gore sign.
 The exit number shall be displayed on a separate plaque at the top of the Advance Guide or Exit Direction sign.
-The standard exit number plaque shall include the word EXIT, the appropriate exit number, and the suffix letter (on multi-exit interchanges) separated from the exit number by a space in a single-line format on a plaque 750 mm (30 in) in height.
-Exit numbers shall not include the cardinal initials corresponding to the directions of the cross route.
+The standard exit number plaque shall include the word EXIT, the appropriate exit number, and the suffix letter A or B (on multiexit interchanges) in a single-line format on a plaque 750 mm (30 in) in height.
 Minimum numeral and letter sizes are given in Tables 2E-1 through 2E-4.
 If used, the interchange numbering system for expressways shall conform to the provisions prescribed for freeways.

-There are two approaches to interchange exit numbering that the State and local highway agencies may use: (1) reference location sign numbering or (2) consecutive numbering.
+There are two approaches to interchange exit numbering that the State and local highway agencies may use: (1) reference post numbering or (2) consecutive numbering.

-Reference location sign exit numbering is preferred over consecutive exit numbering for two reasons: (1) if new interchanges are added to a route, the highway agencies do not have to change the numbering sequence; and (2) reference location sign numbering assists road users in determining their destination distances and travel mileage.
+Reference post exit numbering is preferred over consecutive exit numbering for two reasons: (1) if new interchanges are added to a route, the highway agencies do not have to change the numbering sequence; and (2) reference post numbering assists road users in determining their destination distances and travel mileage.